AngleProtocol/angle-docs/side-products/merkl/README.md

 $$
 [w_{\texttt{fees}} \times \frac{\texttt{fees earned by the position}}{\texttt{fees earned by the pool}}+ w_{\texttt{A}} \times \frac{\texttt{A in position}}{\texttt{A in pool}}+ w_{\texttt{B}} \times \frac{\texttt{B in position}}{\texttt{B in pool}} ] \times \texttt{optional gov token boost}
 $$

+{% hint style="info" %}
+For big pools with a lot of swaps, the script may not look at data from all the swaps that occured during the given time period, but only sample the biggest of them.
+{% endhint %}

+### Liquidity Position Managers

+As detailed in the introduction, Merkl is compatible with liquidity position managers actively maintaining positions for LPs on concentrated liquidity AMMs.
+The way the script works for such managers (or wrappers) is that it does not differentiate managers from other "normal" addresses when first computing rewards: it just splits at the end the rewards going to the position manager address proportionally between all its users.

+With this, users indirectly providing liquidity through position managers can still claim their rewards directly from Merkl contracts.

+While this is complex to do with traditional staking contracts, with Merkl, incentivizors can add any supported liquidity position manager to their distributions.
+The system is off-chain which means it can be customized and new types of position managers can easily be supported by the system.
+For instance, it'd be possible to directly reward users of protocols that already use position manager tokens on other contracts (like as a collateral to borrow).

+{% hint style="info" %}
+The list of liquidity position managers supported for each AMM and chain can be found on [this page](./helpers.md).
+If you want to add support for a type of liquidity position manager that is not supported or directly reward the underlying users of a smart contract that indirectly controls AMM liquidity, drop a message on the Merkl channel of the [Angle Discord server](https://discord.gg/ByFYzSUt).
+{% endhint %}

+Overall, if you're an incentivizor, having LPs go through manager contracts choosing a range and rebalancing positions on behalf of their users may in the end improve the pool's liquidity and how they are maintained over time.
+It may also make providing liquidity and getting rewarded for it more accessible.

 ### Distribution Epochs